Softskills - Know your True Self - Nirvana Shatakam

 chidananda rupah shivo’ham shivo’ham

-I am not the mind, the intellect, the ego or the memory,
+I am not the mind, the

 I am not the ears, the skin, the nose or the eyes,